A SilverStripe theme based on Bootstrap front end framework

-- No dependency on SASS or Ruby.
-This is a plain SilverStripe theme:
+- No dependency on SASS/LESS/whatever.
+This is a plain SilverStripe

 - Out of the box support for dynamically generated tables of contents.
 If you install the silverstripe-autotoc module, silverstrap will generate on the fly the table of contents of the current page (if possible) and it will present it in a .navlist on the right side.
 Your site will gain table of contents for free.